NZSA Mentoring Programme

 Code of Conduct

 The programme has a Code of Conduct which all programme participants are expected to abide by.
-We have three code of conduct representatives to ensure that the programme can be a safe environment for everyone.
+We have three code of conduct representatives to ensure that the programme provides a safe and respectful environment for everyone.
 If you have any concerns throughout the programme, or there is anything you’d like to discuss, feel free to contact one of the following representatives:

-If you have any questions, or to express interest in being involved in a future cohort of the mentoring programme, please email Lisa Thomasen.
+If you have any questions, or to express interest in being involved in a future cohort of the mentoring programme, please email mentoring@stats.org.nz.